Nemozikr/git_practice/README.md

 # Git Practice
 ## __Description__

-This is a practice project where I am going to utilise the knowledge I get from [Codecademy]<a href="https://codecademy.com/" target="_blank">
+This is a practice project where I am going to utilise the knowledge I get from <a href="https://codecademy.com/" target="_blank">Codecademy</a>

 ## __Features__